MrRazamataz/notes/Geography/Urban Issues.md

 ## ----------

+### Freiburg in Germany:
+#### Population: 220,000 people.
+#### Size: 155km²
+#### Green:
+* Started early in the Green Movement in the 1970s.

+#### Transport:
+* Updates its traffic management and cycle path plan every 10 years.
+* Prioritises cycling/walking/public transport
+* 30km tram network and is connected to the 168km of city bus routes + regional rail system.
+* 70% of the population lives within 500 meters of a tram stop
+* Trains appear every 7.5 minutes during rush hours
+* Public transport is cheap.

+#### Energy:
+* Uses lots of solar energy.

+#### Waste Management:
+* 70% of waste is recovered and reused.
+* 50,000 landfills in 1970s, 200 today.
+* Freiburg has 26 rotating collection sites.
+* Freiburg's annual waste disposal was 50,000 tons in 2000.
+* That waste is burned for energy in an incinerator 20km from the city

+## ----------
 ### Mumbai:
 #### Tata group:
 * A TNC with its headquarters located in Mumbai - employs over 35,000 people
+* Owns many well-known brands, such as Jaguar, Range rover etc.
+* Tata steel is responsible for $103 billion of India’s GDP.

 #### Dharavi:
 - one of the largest slums in the world